vmware/vic-product/tests/manual-test-cases/Group5-Interoperability-Tests/5-06-1-VSAN-Simple.md

 # Test Steps:
 1. Deploy a new vCenter in Nimbus:
    ```--testbedName test-vpx-4esx-virtual-fullInstall-vcva-8gbmem```
+2. Enable DRS and VSAN on the cluster
-2. Install the VIC OVA appliance
+3. Install the VIC OVA appliance
-3. Walk through completing the install and use the VCH creation wizard to create a VCH
+4. Walk through completing the install and use the VCH creation wizard to create a VCH
-4. Run a variety of docker commands on the VCH appliance
+5. Run Docker Regression Tests For VCH

 # Expected Outcome:
 The VCH and VIC appliance should deploy without error and each of the docker commands executed against it should return without error